Sargodha Punjab, Pakistan Travel Guide

 Sargodha's weather varies widely throughout the year.
 Summers, from May to July, bring extreme heat.
 Average high temperatures often exceed 40°C (104°F), sometimes reaching as high as 45°C (113°F).
 Pre-monsoon humidity begins to rise in June, making the heat feel an even greater intense.

 The monsoon season follows, generally from July to September.
 This season has moderate to heavy rainfall.
-Whereas the rains offer some relief from the extreme summer heat, they also significantly increase humidity.
+Whereas the rains provide some relief from the extreme summer heat, they also significantly increase humidity.
 This can make outdoor activities less comfortable.

 Temperatures slowly rise in spring and gradually cool down in autumn, offering a good balance.